Empirical Quantum Advantage in Constrained Optimization from Encoded Unitary Designs: Circuit Designs and Primitives for CE-QAOA

 Consider some $n\times m$--qubit system where $n$ can be considered of a fixed size repeated $m$ times.
 Suppose each block has \(n\) qubits, and consider a single excitation subspace spanned by the equal superposition \( |s\rangle = \frac{1}{\sqrt{n}} \sum_{k=0}^{n-1} |e_ k\rangle. \) Over the $m$ blocks, the final state is:

 realising block-wise tensor product of uniform W-states \cite{diker2022,B_rtschi_2019}.
-A simple cascade-style circuit can prepare the initial state described above in Eq \ref{eq:init}.
-Algorithm ~\ref{alg:wblock} (\textbf{\texttt{OneHotBlockPrepare}(\(n\))}) prepares a single block of \(n\) qubits in a W-type superposition, and then Algorithm ~\ref{alg:product} (\textbf{\texttt{OneHotMultiBlockPrepare}(\(m\))}) uses the single-block procedure on each of the \(m\) blocks to create a W-state per block.
+Algorithm ~\ref{alg:wblock}, a simple cascade-style algorithm can prepare the initial state described above in Eq \ref{eq:init}; obtaining a single block of \(n\) qubits in a W-state.
+Then Algorithm ~\ref{alg:product} (\textbf{\texttt{OneHotMultiBlockPrepare}(\(m\))}) uses the single-block procedure on each of the \(m\) blocks to create a W-state per block.
 The total Hamming weight per bitstring is fixed and the Hamming Geometry is constrained by the location of single excitation contributed by each block.
-For problems that are one-hot encoded, our circuit construction scales optimally in gate depth on a linear array.
+This circuit construction scales optimally in gate depth on a linear array.